Take a Tour through History in Fredericksburg APR 21 2019

 - Vereins Kirche.
 Located in the center of Marktplatz, Fredericksburg’s most iconic structure, the Vereins Kirche, once served as a church, school, and community center for the German pioneers.
 Now the structure is home to a collection of artifacts as well as various special exhibits throughout the year.

 - National Museum of the Pacific War.
-Dedicated to all those who served in the Pacific Theater during WWII, the National Museum of the Pacific War includes the Admiral Nimitz Museum, George H.W.
-Bush Gallery, Plaza of the Presidents, Japanese Garden of Peace, and the newly renovated Pacific Combat Zone, where you can experience historic WWII battle reenactments on special weekends throughout the year.
+Dedicated to all those who served in the Pacific Theater during WWII, the National Museum of the Pacific War includes the Admiral Nimitz Gallery (closed for renovation), George H.W.
+Bush Gallery, Plaza of the Presidents, Memorial Courtyard, Japanese Garden of Peace, and the Pacific Combat Zone, where you can experience historic WWII battle reenactments on special weekends throughout the year.

 - Texas Rangers Heritage Center at Fort Martin Scott.
-Phase one of the Texas Rangers Heritage Center is open and includes the Ranger Ring of Honor, the Open-Air Pavilion, the Amphitheater and the Campanile, or bell tower, and is host to special events throughout the year, such as chuckwagon dinners and live entertainment.
-Neighboring Fort Martin Scott, one of the first frontier Army forts in Texas, is open for self-guided tours or interpreted tours by appointment.
+Phase one of the Texas Rangers Heritage Center is open and includes the Ranger Ring of Honor, the Open-Air Pavilion, the Amphitheater and the Campanile, or bell tower, and is host to special events throughout the year, such as living history reenactments and history symposiums.
+Neighboring Fort Martin Scott, the first frontier army outpost in Texas, is open for self-guided tours or interpreted tours by appointment.

 - Lyndon B. Johnson State and National Historical Parks.
-At the Lyndon B. Johnson National Historical Park take a drive through the LBJ Ranch and tour the Texas White House, where the Nation’s 36th President spent a great deal of time during his presidency.
+At the Lyndon B. Johnson National Historical Park take a drive through the LBJ Ranch and tour the Texas White House (currently closed for renovation), where the nation’s 36th President spent a great deal of time during his presidency.
 Just across the Pedernales River, find the Sauer-Beckmann Living History Farm at the Lyndon B. Johnson State Park and Historic Site and learn about life as an early 1900’s farm family.

-To learn more about Fredericksburg’s history, visit www.visitfredericksburgtx.com/history.
+To learn more about Fredericksburg’s history, visit history.visitfredericksburgtx.com.